anope/anope/docs/RPC/rpc_data.md

 ### Result

-Returns an array of user nicknames.
+If the detail level is not specified or is "name" then an array of user nicknames.

+If the detail level is "full" then a mapping of user nicknames to information about the user.
+See `anope.user` for more information on the data structure.

 #### Example